<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 If you or your joint pensioner live longer than the assumptions, the actual value of your lifetime payments will be greater than the stated value because you’ll receive the payments for a longer period of time.

-Thinking about what to do with your pension is an important part of planning for your retirement at PG&E. What is best for you and your family?
+Thinking about what to do with your pension is an important part of planning for your retirement from PG&E. What is best for you and your family?

-You can also contact a PG&E advisor at The Retirement Group at (800)-900-5867.
-We will get you in front of a PG&E advisor to help you start the retirement process and tell you about your payment.
+You can also contact a PG&E advisor at The Retirement Group at (800) 900-5867.
+We will get you in front of an advisor knoweldgeable about your plan to help you start the retirement process and better understand how your payments work .

 Note: We recommend you read the PG&E Summary Plan Description.
 The Retirement Group is not affiliated with PG&E.

-• - How do interest rates affect your decision?
+• Consider how interest rates affect your decision.

-• - Use the "RetireKit" to understand cash flow, interest rates, and explore which pension option might be the best fit for you during retirement.
+• Use the "RetireKit" to explore cash flow, interest rates, and which pension option might be the best fit for you during retirement.

-• - As you get closer to your retirement date, contact a retirement-focused advisor at The Retirement Group and also read the applicable SPD Summary to start your retirement process.
+• As you get closer to your retirement date, contact a retirement-focused advisor at The Retirement Group and read the applicable SPD Summary to start your retirement process.

-• - PG&E has Beneficiary Designation online to make updates to your beneficiary designations, if applicable to your pension program.
+• PG&E has Beneficiary Designation forms online that allow you to update your beneficiary designations, if applicable to your pension program.
 Please read your SPD for more details.

 Interest Rates and Life Expectancy